Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/05_Monaco/README.md

     > Note: `5-monaco-sleep` job is needed to give Dynatrace some time to tag host before sending config events

 ## Cleanup
-  To remove the configurations applied to Dynatrace (except for Workflow and SRG) for this demo activity, you can trigger the manual task from the Gitlab pipeline.
+  To remove the configurations applied to Dynatrace for this demo activity, you can trigger the manual task from the Gitlab pipeline.

   ![gitlab-cicd](assets/gitlab_cicd_pipeline_monaco_cleanup.png)